szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - The Fireball no longer depends on wizard level; it now deals 10d6 fire damage and otherwise behaves like a normal wizard Fireball spell
 - For convenience, the Fireball no longer damages the wielder, but it can still damage allies
-- The ogre petrification effect is now set up so non-ogres do not have to save vs. Spell when hit, which was cluttering the combat log for no reason
+- The ogre petrification effect is now set up so non-ogres do not have to Save vs. Spell when hit, which was cluttering the combat log for no reason
 - A fireball sound effect that pointed to an invalid resource has been restored, and a similar new one has been added to give the Fireball a snappier sound

 ### Make Sword of Chaos reflect BG3's take on it (1708)